 The good news is that there are many many more rides that you CAN still jump onto (waddle onto) but here is the list of no-nos.

-• Space Mountain (please note that Space Mountain is about to go through a major rennovation.
-It will be closed from July 31, 2024 until 2027 !)
+- Space Mountain (please note that Space Mountain is closed for renovations until 2027 )

 Also, did you know that you can request a Guest Assistance Card if you’re pregnant and can’t stand in line for a long period of time.
 Unfortunately, this doesn’t speed up the waiting process (so don’t even think about packing that watermelon to shove under your shirt, ok?) but it does mean that, if you’re pregnant at Tokyo Disneyland, the staff will escort you to a place where you can sit while you wait.